 Aubergine Restaurant (Gardens)

 Ingredients are of the highest quality, with presentation harking back to a bygone era with foams, smears, glass plates and doilies.
-Chef-patron Harald Bresselschmidt offers a caviar menu, and seasonal dishes like standout cured springbok with dark chocolate, quince and mushrooms.
-You can enjoy lunch here during summer season until 26 May.
+Chef-patron Harald Bresselschmidt offers a menu of seasonal dishes like standout cured hake with fresh turmeric, rabbit loin with liver, and masterful chocolate fondant.

 Azure (Camps Bay)